Guinness Glaze

 • Add Guinness and brown sugar to a small saucepan.
 Stir to combine and bring to a boil.

 • Reduce heat.
-Simmer until thickened and reduced by approximately two-thirds, about 30 minutes.
+Simmer until thickened and reduced by approximately two-thirds, about 20 to 30 minutes.
 Stir occasionally and watch for bubbles, lowering heat if it starts bubbling too much.

 • Transfer glaze to a small bowl.
 Let cool for a few minutes before using to glaze meats, drizzle on burgers, or serve as a dip.*